Security Deposits Guide

 Security deposit laws vary significantly by state and sometimes by city.
 While specific requirements differ, most jurisdictions have laws covering:

-Common Legal Requirements (2025 Update)
+Common Legal Requirements (2026 Update)

 • Separate bank accounts — Required in many states; interest-bearing accounts now mandatory in some jurisdictions

-• Interest requirements - More states requiring interest on deposits held over 90 days (new 2025 requirements)
+• Interest requirements — More states requiring interest on deposits held over 90 days

-• Return timeline - Often 14-60 days after move-out (many states reduced from 30 to 14-21 days in 2025)
+• Return timeline — Often 14–60 days after move-out depending on state (see state comparison table below)

 • Pre-move-out inspection — Required or strongly encouraged in many states for dispute prevention